 The Head of College acts as the chief administrative officer of the residential college and presides as a faculty presence.
 She sets the intellectual and cultural tone of the college, lives with her family alongside Ezra Stiles students, and eats many of her meals in the college dining hall.
 Her responsibilities include the physical safety and well-being of resident students.
 She also oversees much of the college’s social life, hosting College Teas, trips, and other events.

-Stop by the Head of College Office for answers on anything and everything to do with residential life in the college, to purchase Stiles gear or borrow something from our comprehensive lending libraries of board games, sports equipment, movies (& laptop compatible DVD players) tools and other handy items.
-You can also use the the fax machine (203-432-7930), buy a stamp, and there is always candy!
+Stop by the Head of College Office for answers on anything and everything to do with residential life in the college, to purchase Stiles gear or borrow from our comprehensive lending library of board games, sports equipment, movies, tools, hand carts and other handy items.
+You can also use the the fax machine (yes, some Yale departments still use FAX), buy a stamp, and there is always candy!

 The office is open Monday thru Friday from 9:00am to 5:00pm.